Twe-Maker/MonkeyPox/README.md

 # MonkeyPox
+An ongoing outbreak of monkeypox was confirmed on 6 May 2022, beginning with a British resident.
+Show the spread of monkeypox and with its few symptoms.

+Project to demonstrate data manipulation with python.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install.

 ```bash
 pip install foobar